-Q. If I use a computer accounting program such as Quicken, Quick Books, etc., do I still need to complete the Bank Reconciliation, Cash Receipts and Cash Disbursements forms?
+Q. If I use a computer accounting program such as Quicken or Quick Books, do I still need to complete the Bank Reconciliation, Cash Receipts and Cash Disbursements forms?

 Q. Our chapter planning committee members are having a discussion regarding the amount of money the chapter is/is not supposed to have in the checking account.
 I was hoping you can help clarify.

-A: Thanks for your question.
+A. Thanks for your question.
 You are correct.
-AACN recommends having enough money in the chapter account to cover 1-year's operating expenses.
+AACN recommends having enough money in the chapter account to cover one year's operating expenses.
 So you need to have enough to cover your symposium in the event of a "worst case scenario."
-If it costs $10K to put on that event, and you have no other events for the year, then you need to have at least $10K in the bank.
+If it costs $10,000 to put on that event, and you have no other events for the year, then you need to have at least $10,000 in the bank.

 A. I don't understand your past treasurer's statement, except that they might have been thinking your chapter should not have a lot of excess funds, which is somewhat true.
 Ideally, chapters should have enough operating funds for one year's operations.
 Many chapters have more money than that, and will invest the excess to help produce income for future chapter events, and even donate money to charities or the AACN Scholarship Fund.
 Our Finance Department is available, if needed, to help counsel chapters on how to invest their excess funds.
 If you need help with your budget, please let us know at email@example.com.